xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 non-local phenomena, this analogy is already quite appropriate.

-The trick to making the quantum physicist's method work is to introduce "worldviews", which are somewhat analagous to states in superposition.
+The trick to making the quantum physicist's method work is to introduce "worldviews", which are somewhat analagous to states in [quantum superposition](https://en.wikipedia.org/wiki/Quantum_superposition).
 Each worldview has its own separate, local allocation of potential, and we work with as many worldviews at a time as we choose.
 The big twist with these worldviews is that we allow them to allocate *negative* potential[^negative] wherever they want, so long as at least one worldview is totally non-negative --